andrewfstratton/quando/README.md

 Quando has been used for:

-- interactive exhibits for museums, tpycially using the touchless Leap motion controller to interact with information displays
+- interactive exhibits for museums, typically using the touchless Leap motion controller to interact with information displays
-- touchless interactive control of robots to aid understaning of robot abilites
+- touchless interactive control of robots to aid understanding of robot abilites
 -

 ## Why is it called Quando?